SANJUUHH/Basic-C-Project/README.md

-# Basic-C-Project
+# Basic-Clock

-This repo contains basic level projects made by using C++ Programming language.
+This is a basic digital clock program written in C++ Programming Language.